rojoangel/rpn-calculator-kata-evaluate-clojure/README.md

 - Given a RPN Calculator when a digit is sent it should display the same digit
 - Given a RPN Calculator when some digits are sent it should display the number formed by those digits
 - Given a RPN Calculator when an operation (* + / -) is sent after two numbers it should display the result of that operation

+## The solution

+This solution leverages clojure lisp nature and its evaluation capabilities to build a sequence of expressions that can be handled by the `eval` function in order to do the requested calculations.

 ## How to run the tests